 We leave Cuzco early this morning, around 5am, and drive for approximately 5 hours to Capuliyoc Pass (approx. 2,915m) in time for lunch, stopping to explore the archaeological sites of Tarawasi and Saywite en route.
 From the top of the pass we enjoy spectacular panoramic views of the Apurimac River and the surrounding snow‐capped peaks, as well as Choquequirao itself.
-Descending from the pass, the path undulates its way through dry forest above the raging waters of the Apurimac River.
+Descending from the pass, the path zigzags its way through dry forest above the raging waters of the Apurimac River.
 Our camp tonight is at Chiquisaca (1,950m).

 Another very early start for a long day’s trek.
-Just over an hour of walking downhill brings us to Playa Rosalina, from where we cross over the Apurimac River before beginning the long and steep climb up to the village of Santa Rosa.
-After a rest stop we continue climbing to a plateau above Maranpata (2,850m) where we usually have a lunch break.
-The trail becomes much flatter from here on, as we follow the edge of the Apurimac Canyon towards Choquequirao.
-The forests here are home to Spectacled bears, and we may catch sight of them as we approach the Inca citadel.
+Just over an hour of walking downhill brings us to Playa Rosalina (1,500m), from where we cross over the Apurimac River before beginning the long and steep switchback climb up to the village of Santa Rosa.
+After a rest stop we continue climbing to a plateau above Maranpata (2,850m) where we usually have a lunch break in a small village.
+The gradient eases off a little here and the path undulates towards Choquequirao for a couple of hours.
+The forests here are home to spectacled bears, and we may catch sight of them as we approach the Inca citadel.
 After walking through the terraces, we set up camp close to the ruins themselves (3,035m).
-This campsite has cold showers and flushing toilets.
+This campsite has cold showers and flushing toilets. *Full-service Camping*

-We have ample time to fully explore the ruins of Choquequirao.
+We have ample time to fully explore the vast, sprawling ruins of Choquequirao.
 Larger than Machu Picchu, the site is made up of nine different areas which each had a distinct role covering religious, political and military functions.
 The quality of the stonework indicates that it housed important Inca officials or royalty, and in common with other important sites it features ritual baths and temples dedicated to the sun, moon and Pachamama, the earth spirit.
 Much of Choquequirao is unexcavated and many buildings are still hidden beneath the thick forest which surrounds the main site.
-There are incredible views of the whole site and the Apurimac Valley from the truncated hilltop of Sunch'u Pata, a steep walk up from the main plaza.
+There are incredible views of the whole site and the Apurimac Valley from the truncated hilltop of Sunch'u Pata, a short distance up from the main plaza.
 In the afternoon we will visit the terraces of Pacchanta.
 4.5 hrs (inclusive of the time for visiting the site itself) *Full-service Camping*

-We cover a lot of ground today, starting with a short but steep climb (approx. 2hrs) to the top of the Choquiquirao Pass (3,215m) from where we enjoy our last panoramic view over Choquequirao.
-After the pass we walk downhill for roughly an hour and a half on a wide but dusty road to Pinchinoyoc (2,400m) where we visit terraces that were previously covered in vegetation.
-As we continue our descent for a further two to three hours we enter cloud forest, and eventually open scrubland which borders the Rio Blanco (1,800m).
-We have lunch close to the river, after which we begin a steep and dusty climb (3-4 hours) up to Maizal at 3,000m.
+We cover a lot of ground today, starting with a short but steep climb to the top of the Choquequirao Pass (3,215m) from where we enjoy our last panoramic view over Choquequirao.
+After the pass we walk steeply downhill on a wide but dusty road to Pinchinoyoc (2,400m) where we visit Inca terraces that were previously covered in vegetation.
+We continue our descent right to the bottom of the valley, where we cross the Rio Blanco (1,800m) and begin our ascent up the other side of the valley.
+This is a long, steep climb up to Maizal at 3,000m.
 This is a strenuous day, descending over 1,500m and ascending over 1,500m over the course of the day. *Full-service Camping*

-We start the day with a steep climb (approx. 4.5hrs) up the San Juan Pass (4,170m) - the effort of ascending the pass is balanced with incredible views of the snow-capped peaks of the Cordillera Vilcabamba, including Choquetacarpo, Pumasillo and Sacsarayoc.
+We start the day with a steep, switchback climb (approx. 5hrs) up the San Juan Pass (4,170m) - the effort of ascending the pass is balanced with incredible views of the snow-capped peaks of the Cordillera Vilcabamba, including Choquetacarpo, Pumasillo and Sacsarayoc.
 On a clear day you can see the magnificent glaciers and enjoy a 360 degree panorama of these beautiful, serrated mountains.
 As we near the top, we stop at the 500-year-old La Victoria silver mines.
-Crossing the pass, we descend for roughly two hours to our camp at Yanama (3,400m), following an old miners track which glitters with silver dust.
+Crossing the pass, we descend for roughly three hours to our camp at Yanama (3,400m), following an old miners track which glitters with silver dust.
 In May this path winds through landscapes filled with wild lupins in flower.
-Today you have good chances to spot a mighty Andean condor as it soars on the thermals.
+Today you have good chances to spot a mighty Andean condor as it soars on the thermals. *Full-service Camping*

-Stunning scenery abounds today as we trek deep in the heart of the Vilcabamba Range, following Inca roads up to the highest point of the trek, the Yanama Pass (4,560m).
+Stunning scenery abounds today as we trek deep in the heart of the Vilcabamba Range, climbing for approx.5 hours up to the highest point of the trek, the Yanama Pass (4,560m).
 There is a new road from Yanama village up and over the pass, however our trail avoids it wherever possible – and vehicles are few and far between.
 Our gravelly trail follows the river up the valley before it begins the climb, criss-crossing the new road until reaching the top of the pass and the high point of the trek where lofty Sacsarayoc dominates the skyline from the pass.
-A long (approx. 4hr) descent from the pass brings us through along the valley, passing small villages along the way and following the river to Totora campsite, were we spend the night.
+A long (approx. 4hr) descent from the pass brings us through along the valley, passing small villages along the way and following the river to Totora campsite, were we spend the night. *Full-service Camping*

-From Totora it is a steady descent (approx. 6hrs) to Lucabamba.
-We may notice more trekkers around today as we converge with a section of the Salcantay trail and pass enter a more inhabited area.
+From Totora it is a descent (approx. 7hrs) to Lucabamba.
+We will notice more trekkers around today as we converge with a section of the Salcantay trail and pass enter a more inhabited area.
 We follow the road for a short section, then a gravel path beside the river; the surroundings are green as we are walking through cloud forest once again.
 We’ll also see lots of fruit trees and coffee plantations.
 Tonight’s campsite is particularly special: your tents will be pitched on Inca terraces, and the campsite is in the middle of a coffee plantation.
-Time permitting, there is sometimes the chance to visit a coffee plantation and cassava fields (for PEN10, or free entry should you purchase some coffee, PEN25 for a large bag).
+Time permitting, there is the chance for a tour of the coffee plantation (for PEN10, or free entry should you purchase some coffee, PEN25 for a large bag).
 Also optional is a visit to the hot springs. *Full-service Camping*

-Rising early, we follow an original Inca trail which climbs uphill for two hours to the site of Llactapacta.
+Rising early, we follow an original Inca trail which climbs uphill for three hours to the site of Llactapacta.
 After a final two hour descent we reach the hydroelectric station at Santa Teresa (1,900m) – a good spot for lunch.
-After lunch we cross the Vilcanota River, where we finish our trek.
-We board the train to Aguas Calientes and check into our hotel upon arrival for a well-earned rest and a shower!
+After lunch we cross the Vilcanota River and finish our trek at the train station.
+We board the train to Aguas Calientes in the afternoon and check into our hotel upon arrival for a well-earned rest and a shower! *Standard Hotel*

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.